siadat/chrome-hn/README.md

 ## Similar tools

-Use [this console script](https://news.ycombinator.com/item?id=10313519) instead, if you don't have Chrome.
+Use [this console script](https://news.ycombinator.com/item?id=10313519) for filtering comments, if you don't have Chrome.

-If you like this extension, you might also like [chrome-ff](https://github.com/siadat/chrome-ff) and [chrome-godoc](https://github.com/siadat/chrome-godoc).
+If you like this extension, you might also like these omnibox extensions for Chrome:

+* **[chrome-ff](https://github.com/siadat/chrome-ff)**: Fuzzy finder for tabs and windows
+* **[chrome-godoc](https://github.com/siadat/chrome-godoc)**: Go docs finder for packages, func, and types

 ## Contributing